SinisterSpatula/Gpi2/README.md

 These xboxdrv controller scripts greatly enhance the capabilities of your Gpi Case.
 They can provide many virtual buttons using a button as a modifier.
 (In effect, it can turn the six button control scheme into a 12 button one!)
 It also helps by mapping controls to keyboard keys for emulators that lack the ability to interface with the Gpi case controls (some of the standalone non-libretro cores).

-# To migrate to the new framework
+# To migrate to or to install the new framework:

 ## Update the menu